webui-dev/website/server/docs/2.4/README.md

 ### Files Handler

-You can generate files dynamicaly, his become handy when you would like to create a REST APIs for your UI.
+You can generate files dynamically, this is handy when you would like to create a REST APIs for your UI.

 <!-- tabs:start -->
 <!-- ---------- -->